akarshcodes/AI-Counselor/README.md

 ##  Feedback and Contact

-For feedback, suggestions, or collaborations, feel free to open an issue or reach out via [your-email@example.com].
+For feedback, suggestions, or collaborations, feel free to open an issue or reach out via pull req.

 ---